jorgellopez38/Telco_Churn/README.md

 - The biggest driver of churn appears to be contract type.
 Customers who have month-to-month contracts churn at a rate just over 40%

-- Customers with paperless billing
+- Paperless billing does not appear to have a big affect on churn rate.

 - Whether or not a customer has phone service doesn't play a significant role in churn.

-- Age and gender appear to not have a significant affect on churn.
+- Age and gender do not appear to have a significant affect on churn.

-- Monthly charges appear to influence churn.
+- Monthly charges do appear to influence churn rate.

 # Recommendations

-- Create a savings bundle (like Progressive) for customers who have multiple products.
+- Creating a savings bundle (like Progressive) for customers who have multiple products can help incentivize using more services.
-- Have Tech Support as a priority for not only customer service, but for aquiring customer trust
+- Use Tech Support as a priority and differentiator  for not only customer service, but for aquiring customer trust
-- Give incentives to month-to-month contracts as they are the most popular contract type.
-Incentives could include a temporarily free service such as Tech Support or (for example) if they were to go paperless we could offer a discount and get card information and collect more data to help with furture data science solutions.
+- Give incentives to month-to-month contracts as it is the most popular contract type that churns.
+Incentives could include (for example) a temporarily free service such as Tech Support or if they were to go paperless with an app we could apply a discount while also collecting customer data to help with furture data science solutions.